A Coalition Game for On-demand Multi-modal 3D Automated Delivery System

-We extend this section to conduct a core analysis and obtain a potential cooperative coalition which can be promoted to be incorporated among companies encouraged to decrease their utilization cost and increase the level of service, as well as analyze the algorithm's generalization along different scales of the problem.
-The network generalization section is done, followed by coalitional analysis using the high-quality solution extracted by the trained model of generalizing varying among agents.
+This section analyzes the cooperation potential of the multi-modal system in the context of urban on-demand delivery, as well as analyzes the algorithm's cost allocation along different scales of the problem.
+First, the model's generalization power is investigated, followed by coalitional analysis using the high-quality solution extracted by the trained model of generalizing varying among agents.